- NTT Data wrote an article designed to sell NTT Data consulting services that give out information on S/4HANA.

 “S/4HANA transforms ERP from a system of record to a system of intelligence capable of analyzing what is happening in real-time and making recommendations based on the results.
 With in-memory computing, embedded analytics within S/4HANA allow business users to drill down to a transactional level from within the ERP solution itself.
 This means they have the flexibility to explore at will and gain in-depth insights without depending on IT or waiting for data to load overnight.”

-This again assumes that S/4HANA possesses these great analytics characteristics that it does not.
-S/4HANA’s embedded analytics are very basic canned reports.
+This again assumes that S/4HANA possesses these excellent analytics characteristics that it does not.
+S/4HANA’s embedded analytics are fundamental canned reports.
 This entire paragraph is an enormous overselling of the analytics within S/4HANA.

 Here is a cash report from S/4HANA.

 This is the Stock Overview Report.

 Why are the canned reports and tables available within S/4HANA so highly touted by NTT Data?
 When we review S/4HANA, it seems to have no relationship to the claims made by SAP or NTT Data or any of SAP’s other consulting partners.

 “Processing information in memory directly, rather than reading from and writing to disk data storage, facilitates a sea change real-time operational intelligence.
 The simplified HANA database removes aggregation and history tables providing fast accurate information on demand and a single version of the truth at the lowest level of granularity.”